 Alex Vonfurstenberg with Hillary Clinton, signed, 2000.

-David Henry Brown Jr. is an Interventionist/immersionist performance artist and sculptor who works in diverse mediums, often placing his physical body into the work.
+David Henry Nobody Jr. is an Interventionist/immersionist performance artist, sculptor and painter who works in diverse mediums, often placing his physical body into the work.
 Frequently riffing off of the dark side of American popular culture, he has been showing his work since the early 1990’s both in the New York art world and as a renegade underground figure and as a collaborator.
 During his many different artistic periods, his work often involves the creation of characters that perform and make objects.
-His work first became notorious when he Impersonated New York socialite Alex Vonfurstenberg crashing VIP parties for one whole year in 2000.
+His work first became notorious when he impersonated New York socialite Alex Vonfurstenberg crashing VIP parties for one whole year in 2000.
 Sixty photos document “Alex” meeting the Clintons, Puff Daddy and other luminaries.
 The project was shown as his first solo show at Roebling Hall gallery In new York and created an international news scandal in the Media, appearing in The New York Observer, The Globe and on ABC’s 20/20 with John Stossil, to name a few.
 His work has been collected in prominent private art collections.

-The theme of the DIY Fantastic Nobody, the ‘loser’ that acts like they are famous but who is not, drives David’s work deeper inside the images and social masks of an image obsessed culture.
-David predicted the Trump presidency in his 1999 Stalking Donald Trump performances, where he followed Trump for a year and even made Trump For President 2000 campaign posters and campaigned on his behalf, as a prescient social experiment.
+Nobody predicted the Trump presidency (unfortunately) in his 1999 Stalking Donald Trump performances, where he followed Trump for a year and even made Trump For President 2000 campaign posters and campaigned on his behalf, as a prescient social experiment.
+He appears with his diy Trump 2000 sign in The Rage Against The Machine Sleep Now Forever in The Fire music video from January of 2000, directed by Michael Moore

 David is a founding member of the Fantastic Nobodies, a renegade/outsider/performance art collective, which was a collaboration of six artists, 2003-2013.
 The Nobodies have shown internationally in Berlin and in New York most notably with Andrew Edlin Gallery and at WhiteBox.

-Follow David’s newest work, and most sensational/disturbing body of self-portraits on instagram @davidhenrynobodyjr (currently carries a 76K+ following) -in which he has immersed himself in social media coining the name Resemblage to describe his creations.
 This large body work of work has garnered enormous press in the last years and has been featured on the BBC, VICE, The Huffington Post and HiFructose to name a few.
-The ongoing body of work was featured in a large scale Solo live performance/installation at MOCA Tucson in September 2018.
+The ongoing body of work was featured in a large scale Solo live performance/installation at MOCA Tucson in September 2018 and as solo gallery as well as group exhibitions.